Astralsound - P.A. Systems and Equipment for Sale or Hire

 How it works

-It works as a normal peaking midrange EQ control, but the frequency and bandwidth are adjustable.
+It works as a normal peaking midrange EQ control, but the frequency and bandwidth are also adjustable.

 How do you use it?